amar47shah/compassionate-coding/text.md

 blessing in disguise.
 Keep your head up and keep shipping.
 And welcome to Agile.

+## clay for sculpting

 Why else do I love working with legacy code?
 Because it's there.
+Have you ever sat down, in your own personal time, to teach yourself a new language or framework and been utterly at a loss for where to start?
+This happens to me constantly.
+One of my pet projects now is that I'm learning Haskell, and the idea of conceiving and writing an app in Haskell still seems beyond me.
+What should it do?
+Where should I start?

+Somehow it's easy to make progress with the tiny example apps and homework problems.

-One reason why writing a talk is so hard--you start with a blank page.....
+I had the most difficult time writing this talk.
+Writing One reason why writing a talk is so hard--you start with a blank page, or maybe with

+## the real culprit is the culture

+I want to propose to you that legacy code isn't really all that bad.
+And I've told you why.
+But why is it often such a bad experience to inherit code?

+## see clearly, be ready

-# Culture
+# Ruby Culture, Your Culture

 Culture, that's what it's about.